Tickle Me Elmo: Other "Tickle Me" products

 In early 1997, Tyco released new "Tickle Me" toys based on other characters from Sesame Street – first Tickle Me Ernie and Tickle Me Big Bird, then Tickle Me Cookie Monster – but despite good sales, none of these toys achieved as much fame as Tickle Me Elmo.
-With the re-release of Tickle Me Elmo, Mini Tickle Me Cookie Monster and Mini Tickle Me Ernie were also put on the market.

 The Tickle Me Elmo Surprise, released in late 2001, was an elaborate contest.
 In its normal play mode, the player would have to find which spot on Elmo's body would make him laugh, using clues like "Elmo isn't ticklish there" and "Elmo's just a little ticklish there".
 These versions of the dolls came with an inbuilt real-time clock and would stop its normal play mode on January 9, 2002.
 Five of the dolls were programmed to deliver a message on this date that the owner had won a prize.
 The grand prize was US$200,000; other prizes included cars, computers, Power Wheels, and other Fisher-Price products.